wipu/iwant-demo/README.md

     as-iwant-demo-developer/with/bash/iwant/help.sh

 _Note how you don't need to install or configure anything.
-A small amount of bootstrapping code will ensure you have the correct version of iwant serving your build wishes._
+A small amount of bootstrapping code will ensure you have the correct version of [`iwant`](http://iwant.sourceforge.net) serving your build wishes._

-As this is the first wish, it forces the iwant bootstrapper to bootstrap iwant and generate more wishes.
+As this is the first wish, it forces the [`iwant`](http://iwant.sourceforge.net) bootstrapper to bootstrap [`iwant`](http://iwant.sourceforge.net) and generate more wishes.
 Use tab again and issue the next wish:

     as-iwant-demo-developer/with/bash/iwant/side-effect/eclipse-settings/effective

-_Note that we have to start with an exceptional way of using iwant: we wished for a side-effect, a __mutation to the system__.
+_Note that we have to start with an exceptional way of using [`iwant`](http://iwant.sourceforge.net): we wished for a side-effect, a __mutation to the system__.
 Most of the time we wish for targets instead, but since Eclipse dictates the location of its settings files and owns them, we have to be imperative here._

 Now that you have the Eclipse settings generated, you can import the projects to Eclipse.
 (Don't copy them to the workspace, just import.)